JacobsAlumni/MemberManagement/README.md

 ### Deployment via Docker

 It is also possible to deploy this application via [Docker](https://www.docker.com/).
-Concretly, this repository is available as the [automated build](https://docs.docker.com/v17.12/docker-cloud/builds/automated-build/) [`jacobsalumni/membermanagement`](https://hub.docker.com/r/jacobsalumni/membermanagement/).
+Concretely, this repository is available as the [automated build](https://docs.docker.com/v17.12/docker-cloud/builds/automated-build/) [`jacobsalumni/membermanagement`](https://hub.docker.com/r/jacobsalumni/membermanagement/).

-For Docker purposes the configuration file `MemberManagement/local_settings.py` is used.
+For Docker purposes the configuration file `MemberManagement/docker_settings.py` is used.
 By default, it also uses a local sqlite database.
 All configuration can be set via environment variables, see [Dockerfile](Dockerfile) for details.